17cupsofcoffee/tetra/docs/tutorial/02-adding-the-paddles.md

 This will draw the texture to the screen at position `16.0, 16.0`.

-> [!INFO]
+> [!NOTE]
-> If you look at the docs for [`Texture::draw`](https://docs.rs/tetra/0.7/tetra/graphics/struct.Texture.html#method.draw), you'll notice that the type of the second parameter is actually `Into<DrawParams>`, not `Vec2`.
+> If you look at the docs for [`Texture::draw`](https://docs.rs/tetra/0.8/tetra/graphics/struct.Texture.html#method.draw), you'll notice that the type of the second parameter is actually `Into<DrawParams>`, not `Vec2`.
 >
-> When you pass in a `Vec2`, it is automatically converted into a [`DrawParams`](https://docs.rs/tetra/0.7/tetra/graphics/struct.DrawParams.html) struct with the `position` parameter set.
+> When you pass in a `Vec2`, it is automatically converted into a [`DrawParams`](https://docs.rs/tetra/0.8/tetra/graphics/struct.DrawParams.html) struct with the `position` parameter set.
 If you want to change other parameters, such as the rotation, color or scale, you can construct your own `DrawParams` instead, using `DrawParams::new`.

 ## Reacting to Input